 - Honorable Mentions: New American Funding, First Internet Bank

 Sure, you can always get pre-approved in person or over the phone, but most of us are going to start out with the easiest option: online.
-I looked for a website that made the whole process feel professional, streamlined, and unintimidating.
+Look for a website that makes the whole process feel professional, streamlined, and unintimidating.

-- Easy-to-find loan rates right on the website
+- Loan rates that are easy to locate on the website

-- A knowledge center that was actually full of knowledge, plus tools like mortgage calculators
+- A robust knowledge center, with convenient tools like mortgage calculators

 - An efficient online pre-approval application